arthi-pavadai/Excel-Finance-Analytics/README.md

 - Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
 - Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
 - Align financial planning with strategic goals.
+## Insights:
+- Net Sales of the products in 2021 have increased 200% than previous year while Gross Margin has reduced 2.3% because of the increase in Cost of Goods.
+- Also, later report shows the monthly profit and net sales for each year 2019-2021.
+By seeing the sales pattern, peak sales happens in Nov and Dec than other months.
+- By Market, India shows high sales and by profit percentage, Newzealand produces 48% Gross Margin.

 ## Technical Skills:
 - [x]	Proficiency in ETL methodology (Extract, Transform, Load).
 - [x]	Skills to generate a date table using Power Query.